The Ice Harvest: Plot

-As Charlie and Vic get the trunk onto the lake dock, it's shot open from the inside by Gelles, with Vic being shot in the process.
-After Gelles gets out of the trunk a standoff ends with Roy dead and Vic falling into the frozen lake as the dock collapses.
+As Charlie and Vic get the trunk onto the lake dock, Gelles shoots it open from the inside, hitting Vic in the process.
+After Gelles gets out, a standoff ends with his death.
+Vic falls into the frozen lake as the dock collapses.
 Charlie realizes that Vic was going to kill him, so he drags Vic's wife to the collapsed dock and slides her into the lake, knocking the pleading Vic underwater.
-When Charlie discovers the money isn't in Vic's bag, he runs back to the dock to save Vic, but he has already gone under in the freezing water, entwined with his dead wife.
+After discovering the money is not in Vic's bag, Charlie runs back to the dock to save Vic, but he has already drowned, entwined with his dead wife.

-Returning to Sweet Cage, Charlie finds that Guerrard himself has come to town, and has tied up Renata.
-A struggle ensues, ending with Guerrard's death.
-Charlie and Renata go back to her place, where he finds the money hidden in her closet while Renata showers.
-Via flashbacks, it is revealed that Vic and Renata planned to run away together after killing Charlie.
+Returning to Sweet Cage, Charlie finds that Guerrard has come to town, and has tied up Renata.
+A struggle ensues, ending with Charlie stabbed in the foot and Guerrard dead.
+Charlie and Renata return to her place, where he finds the money hidden in her closet while she showers.
+It is revealed that Vic and Renata planned to run away together after killing Charlie.
 Charlie shoots her before she can cut his throat with a hidden straight razor.

-As Charlie is driving out of town with the money, he sees Sidney on the side of the road with his kids in a motor home, and Charlie stops to offer assistance.
-Sidney says that he is out of gas, so Charlie lets him syphon some out of the "borrowed" Mercedes.
-As Sidney is trying to restart the RV, Charlie takes out a red Sharpie and writes "As Wichita falls, so falls Wichita Falls" on the back of the motor home, revealing it was Charlie who had been writing the limerick all over town.
-Sidney gets the motor home started, and after accidentally knocking Charlie down when the RV lurches backwards, he drives away.
+While driving out of town with the money, Charlie sees Sidney on the side of the road with his kids in a motor home and stops to offer assistance.
+Sidney says that he is out of gas, so Charlie lets him siphon some out of the "borrowed" Mercedes.
+As Sidney tries to restart the RV, Charlie takes out a red sharpie and writes "As Wichita falls, so falls Wichita Falls" on the back of the motor home, revealing that he was the one writing the graffito all over Wichita.
+Sidney gets the motor home started and, after accidentally knocking Charlie down when the RV lurches backwards, he drives away.

-Charlie gets up and returns to the "borrowed" Mercedes.
-Pete wakes up in the back seat, and the duo drive away together for warmer weather.
+Charlie gets up and returns to the Mercedes.
+Pete wakes up in the back seat, and the duo drive away together for breakfast and warmer weather.